 Skip to main content

-The cloro community node (n8n-nodes-cloro) adds a cloro node to n8n that calls the sync monitor endpoints and returns parsed, structured results straight into your workflow.
+The cloro community node (n8n-nodes-cloro) adds a cloro node to n8n that calls the sync monitor endpoints and returns parsed, structured results into your workflow.
 It’s listed in the n8n integrations directory.

 Prerequisites